TongLeen/emailtools-python3/README.md

-# email-tools
+# emailtools-python3

-A wrapper for Python3 standard lib stmplib and email.
+A simple wrapper for standard lib -- `email` & `stmplib`

+Simplify the steps of sending emails in Python, generate and send neatly formatted emails with just a few lines of code.

+README in English click [this](./README_en.md)

+---

 # 电子邮件工具